Entanglement-symmetries of covariant channels: Appendix: Faithful traces on f.d. - -algebras

 Finally, for the last statement we observe that $u^{\dagger} u = \Tr(1^*1) = \Tr(1) = \sum_i n_i\overline{\Tr_i}(1_i) = \sum_i n_i^2 = \dim(A)$. \end{proof}

-In the case of a $G$-$C^*$-algebra for a compact quantum group $G$ the situation becomes more interesting.
-Although every $G$-$C^*$-algebra admits an invariant functional (in particular, we can pick the canonical invariant functional from Lemma~\ref{lem:uniquespecialfunctional}), not every $G$-$C^*$-algebra will admit a $G$-invariant faithful trace.
+In the case of a f.d. $G$-$C^*$-algebra for a compact quantum group $G$ the situation becomes more interesting.
+Although every f.d. $G$-$C^*$-algebra admits an invariant functional (in particular, we can pick the canonical invariant functional from Lemma~\ref{lem:uniquespecialfunctional}), not every f.d. $G$-$C^*$-algebra will admit a $G$-invariant faithful trace.

-We first observe that any Frobenius algebra $[A,m,u]$ in $\Rep(G)$ corresponding to a given $G$-$C^*$-algebra $A$ is $*$-isomorphic to any other, so in particular their quantum dimension is identical.
-It therefore makes sense to talk about the quantum dimension $\dim_q(A)$ of a $G$-$C^*$-algebra (Definition~\ref{def:quantumdimension}).
-Likewise, we can consider the ordinary dimension $\dim_c(A)$ of a $G$-$C^*$-algebra; this is the dimension of the object $F(A)$ in $\Hilb$, where $[A,m,u]$ is a Frobenius algebra in $\Rep(G)$ corresponding to the $G$-$C^*$-algebra $A$ with some choice of invariant functional and $F: \Rep(G) \to \Hilb$ is the canonical fibre functor.
+We first observe that any Frobenius algebra $[A,m,u]$ in $\Rep(G)$ corresponding to a given f.d. $G$-$C^*$-algebra $A$ is $*$-isomorphic to any other, so in particular their quantum dimension is identical.
+It therefore makes sense to talk about the quantum dimension $\dim_q(A)$ of a f.d. $G$-$C^*$-algebra (Definition~\ref{def:quantumdimension}).
+Likewise, we can consider the ordinary dimension $\dim_c(A)$ of a f.d. $G$-$C^*$-algebra; this is the dimension of the object $F(A)$ in $\Hilb$, where $[A,m,u]$ is a Frobenius algebra in $\Rep(G)$ corresponding to the f.d. $G$-$C^*$-algebra $A$ with some choice of invariant functional and $F: \Rep(G) \to \Hilb$ is the canonical fibre functor.

-We remark that the special trace of Proposition~\ref{prop:specialtrace} is precisely the canonical $G$-invariant functional on a $G$-$C^*$-algebra for trivial $G$. \begin{lemma} Let $\phi$ be a $G$-invariant faithful trace on a $G$-$C^*$-algebra $A$.
-Then there exists a $G$-invariant faithful trace on $A$ making the corresponding Frobenius algebra in $\Rep(G)$ special. \end{lemma} \begin{proof} We use~\cite[Lem.
+We remark that the separable trace of Proposition~\ref{prop:specialtrace} is precisely the canonical $G$-invariant functional on a f.d. $G$-$C^*$-algebra for trivial $G$. \begin{lemma} Let $\phi$ be a $G$-invariant faithful trace on a f.d. $G$-$C^*$-algebra $A$.
+Then there exists a $G$-invariant faithful trace on $A$ making the corresponding Frobenius algebra in $\Rep(G)$ separable. \end{lemma} \begin{proof} We use~\cite[Lem.
 2.8]{Neshveyev2018}, which states that any Frobenius algebra in $\Rep(G)$ is unitarily $*$-isomorphic to a direct sum of simple Frobenius algebras.
 We can therefore reduce to the case of a simple Frobenius algebra with $G$-invariant trace.
-In this case we already have $m \circ m^{\dagger} = \lambda \id$ for some $\lambda>0$, so using a scalar $*$-isomorphism ($m \mapsto \frac{1}{\sqrt{\lambda}} m$ and $u \mapsto \sqrt{\lambda} u$) we obtain a $G$-invariant faithful trace on $A$ making the corresponding Frobenius algebra special. \end{proof}
+In this case we already have $m \circ m^{\dagger} = \lambda \id$ for some $\lambda>0$, so using a scalar $*$-isomorphism ($m \mapsto \frac{1}{\sqrt{\lambda}} m$ and $u \mapsto \sqrt{\lambda} u$) we obtain a $G$-invariant faithful trace on $A$ making the corresponding Frobenius algebra separable. \end{proof}